-The Educational Services team works with the Fellows to discuss their projects, suggest primary and secondary sources to consult during their research.
-The fellows will have access to Library research databases, archival materials, and other reference resources during the course of their stays and also meet members of the Reference Services staff, who will aid in their research.
+Brown Fellows work with the Education & Outreach team to discuss their projects, and suggest primary and secondary sources to consult during their research.
+The fellows will have access to the Library research databases, archival materials, and other reference resources during the course of their stays.
+Fellows are also introduced to members of the archival and library reference staff who will aid in their research.
 Periodically, the fellows will meet with the Education & Outreach team and other staff members to discuss the project of their research and ask any questions they may have.

 If selected, what can I do for housing?

-The Fellowship does not include lodging, but recipients may use their $2,000 award stipend to cover those costs.
+The Brown Fellowship does not cover lodging, but recipients may use their award to cover those costs.

 What does the Library of Virginia get out of it?

-Fellows are asked to develop a series of lesson plans, activities, or resource packets based on primary source documents from the Library of Virginia’s collections.
-We ask that the lessons be submitted no later than two months after the conclusion of the Fellow’s summer research visit.
+Brown Fellows are asked to develop a series of lesson plans, activities, or resource packets based on primary source documents from the Library of Virginia’s collections.
+We ask that the lessons be submitted no later than two (2) months after the conclusion of the fellow’s summer research visit.